Porting Case Study

 libc

-and testing them, we need to request to have those changes upstreamed by posting a message on Redox OS/MRs. If the changes are complex, please create an issue here and include a link to it in your post.
+and testing them, we need to request to have those changes upstreamed by posting a message on the Redox OS/MRs room.
+If the changes are complex, please create an issue on the build system repository and include a link to it in your post.